Free shipping on orders over $74.99 | 60-Day Satisfaction Guarantee

 By reducing the size of the particles, we increase the total surface area of CBD in contact with tissue, helping to speed absorption.
 These nano CBD particles can enter into different types of tissues that normal particle sizes are not able to pass through.
 With a nano beverage, the CBD starts absorbing as soon as it touches your lips and works faster than traditional products

-Due to these advantages, nano encapsulated substances are considered up to 6 times more powerful.
+Due to these advantages, nano-encapsulated substances are considered up to 6 times more powerful.
 So, you may not need as high a dose as you would with traditional products that aren’t using micelle nanotechnology.

 Where to Find Quality Nano CBD Products

-Our proprietary method is very similar to the technique that pharmaceutical companies use.
-We achieve average particle sizes of about 70 nanometers, not only to enhance potency and stability, but to reach maximum absorption.
 All of our infused beverages use nano CBD allowing your body to absorb CBD up to six times faster.
-There are six different flavors to choose from including — our African Ginger & Mexican Lime Soda sweetened with agave and the unsweetened, zero-calorie Raspberry Hibiscus Lime or Black Cherry Lemon Seltzers, multi-cannabinoid CBG+CBD Wild Strawberry Tangerine seltzer and our CBD Brazilian Passion Fruit and CBG+CBD Caribbean Green Mango Fruit Waters .
-Get your nano on with Upstate today!
+There are four different thc-free flavors to choose from including — our African Ginger & Mexican Lime Soda sweetened with agave and the unsweetened, zero-calorie Raspberry Hibiscus Lime or Black Cherry Lemon Seltzers, and our multi-cannabinoid CBG+CBD Wild Strawberry Tangerine seltzer.